qgisau/qgis-au.github.io/content/qgis/succession-planning.md

 draft = false
 +++

 # QGIS Plugins - Succession Planning
+by Em Hain
 ![Nodebo QGIS User Conference 2015](/images/nodebo.png)
+<figcaption>Nodebo QGIS User Conference 2015

 Open Source projects often start as the passion projects of individual developers.
 For many, these endeavours are labours of love.
 However, there comes a time when sharing the reins becomes necessary, as none of us are immortal.
 Once a maintainer retires, if they don’t have a successor to continue maintenance, it will usually be thrown out to the community for someone to take over the maintenance OR to find a way to fund the maintenance/bug fixes.